averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.ssh.max.unconfirmed.reads` - Maximum number of unconfirmed reads from SFTP server when using Hierynomus sshj.
 Default - 256

 `a2.ssh.buffer.size` - Read-ahead buffer size in bytes for fata from SFTP server when using Hierynomus sshj.
 Default - 32768

+`a2.smb.server` - FQDN or IP address of the remote SMB (Windows) server with redo log files

+`a2.smb.share.online` - Name of the SMB (Windows) share with online redo logs

+`a2.smb.share.archive` - Name of the SMB (Windows) share with archived redo logs

+`a2.smb.user` - Username for the authentication to the remote SMB (Windows) server with redo log files

+`a2.smb.password` - Password for the authentication to the remote SMB (Windows) server with redo log files

+`a2.smb.domain` - SMB (Windows) authentication domain name

+`a2.smb.timeout` - SMB read timeout in ms. Default - 180_000

+`a2.smb.socket.timeout` - SMB read timeout in ms. Default - 180_000

+`a2.smb.reconnect.ms` - The time interval in milliseconds after which a reconnection to remote server with redo files, including the re-creation of the SMB (Windows) connection.
+Default - 86,400,000 (24 hours)

+`a2.smb.buffer.size` - Read-ahead buffer size in bytes for fata from SMB (Windows) server.
+Default - 32768